oneapi-src/oneAPI-samples/Libraries/oneMKL/sparse_conjugate_gradient/README.md

 ## Running the Sparse Conjugate Gradient Sample

 ### Example of Output
-If everything is working correctly, the example program will rapidly converge to a solution and display the solution vector's first few entries.
-The test will run in both single and double precision (if available on the selected device).
+If everything is working correctly, the example programs will rapidly converge to a solution.
+Each test will run in both single and double precision (if available on the selected device).

+The first PCG implementation with host side coefficients:
 ```
 ./sparse_cg
 ########################################################################
-# Sparse Conjugate Gradient Solver
+# Sparse Preconditioned Conjugate Gradient Solver with USM
 #
 # Uses the preconditioned conjugate gradient algorithm to
 # iteratively solve the symmetric linear system